Documentation

 Multi-Agent Orchestration

 Systems where multiple agents collaborate on complex tasks.
 Common failures: contradictions between agents, duplication of reasoning without cross-validation, failure to synthesize competing outputs.
-Multi modes (Haki) are designed for this — cross-domain failure guards prevent the tunnel vision that single-mode reasoning produces.
+Inject a different harness per agent role: the root-cause analyst gets reasoning, the user-facing summarizer gets anti-deception, the long-context tracker gets memory.

-In our benchmarks, multi-ability mode showed +10.1pp composite improvement on complex cross-domain tasks (EjBench).
-Single mode showed +8.0pp on focused tasks (BBH/CausalBench/MuSR).
+In our benchmarks, the harness showed +10.1pp composite improvement on complex cross-domain tasks (EjBench) and +8.0pp on focused tasks (BBH/CausalBench/MuSR).
 On multi-step execution (ARC-AGI-3), injection persistence across 25-step chains adds a third dimension.
-On hard competitive programming (LiveCodeBench Hard), the harness improved Opus 4.6 from 85.7% to 100% pass rate — rescuing reasoning spirals and preventing premature convergence on algorithm selection.
+On hard competitive programming (LiveCodeBench Hard), the harness improved Opus 4.6 from 85.7% to 100% pass rate, rescuing reasoning spirals and preventing premature convergence on algorithm selection.
 See Benchmarks for the full methodology.

 See all 13 industry applications with specific failure patterns, connected abilities, and benchmark evidence per vertical.
 Browse 29 real benchmark tasks with verbatim baseline vs harnessed outputs.